Gallup New Deal Art

 In 2020, it received a $100K Digital Projects for the Public “Prototyping” grant to continue developing the Gallup New Deal Art Virtual Museum by building and evaluating a prototype.

-In 2023, gallupARTS is proud to announce it has received a $400K Digital Projects for the Public “Production” grant to build, launch, and distribute the Gallup New Deal Art Virtual Museum.
+In 2023, gallupARTS received a $400K Digital Projects for the Public “Production” grant to build, launch, and distribute the Gallup New Deal Art Virtual Museum.

 INTERPRETIVE SPECIALISTS